 Anyone can clone a git repository or check code out from Subversion.
-You only need to specify a username and password in order to update the Subversion repository, and only Directory committers have the permissions to do that.
-We run Subversion and Git over standard HTTP/HTTPS, so hopefully you won't have problems with intervening firewalls.
+You only need to specify a username and password in order to update a repository, and only Directory committers have the permissions to do that.
+We run Git and Subversion over standard HTTPS, so hopefully you won’t have problems with intervening firewalls.

 Check out from Git or Subversion